joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-embedded-sounds.md

 3. In the Class field, enter a name to use when referring to this embedded sound in ActionScript.
 By default, it will use the name of the sound file in this field.
-If the filename includes a period, as in the name “DrumSound.mp3”, you must change it to something like “DrumSound”;
+If the filename includes a period, as in the name "DrumSound.mp3", you must change it to something like "DrumSound";
     ActionScript does not allow a period character in a class name.
 The Base Class field should still show flash.media.Sound.

 4. Click OK.
 You might see a dialog box saying that a definition for this class could not be found in the classpath.
 Click OK and continue.
-If you entered a class name that doesn’t match the name of any of the classes in your application’s classpath, a new class that inherits from the flash.media.Sound class is automatically generated for you.
+If you entered a class name that doesn't match the name of any of the classes in your application's classpath, a new class that inherits from the flash.media.Sound class is automatically generated for you.

 5. To use the embedded sound, you reference the class name for that sound in